Zach-yelich/flappy_bird/README.md

 # flappy_bird
-My attempt to recreate the game flappy bird using python
+My attempt to recreate the mobile game flappy bird using python and pc controls